 Department of Homeland Security (DHS) regulation requires all employees—citizens, residents, and nonresidents—to complete Form I-9 Employment Eligibility Verification.
 Employees are not allowed to work in the United States until the Form I-9 is completed and properly documented.

 The University of Minnesota has an Online I-9 process and participates in e-Verify.
-International students and scholars must present documentation to the Office of Human Resources at either the Job Center in the Donhowe Building, or Payroll Services at the West Bank Office Building to complete the online I-9.
+International students and scholars must present documentation to the Office of Human Resources by visiting Payroll Services at the Donhowe Building to complete the online I-9.
 Listed here are some of the most common visa types and type of documentation needed to demonstrate employment authorization for nonresident aliens.

 F-1 visa type: Passport, Form I-20 issued for the University of Minnesota, and Form I-94 received from Immigration and Naturalization Service at the port of entry.